 Through this weekly volunteer program, Lafayette students engage with 5-12 year old children from a variety of Easton Area schools.
 They provide mentorship, tutoring, and lead wellness activities to help the students understand and cope with their emotions.
 Contact: Kate SantaMaria (santamak@lafayette.edu)

 This weekly program engages with Easton Area Elementary schools to aid the needs of children and staff in autistic support classrooms.
-Our program works to educate the Lafayette community and greater Easton community on neurodiversity and how working to make society more accessible through education and discussion can allow for a more equitable and inclusive environment.
+Our program works to educate the Lafayette community and greater Easton community on neurodiversity and how working to make society more accessible through education and discussion can allow for more equitable and inclusive environments.
 Contact: Paulina Royzman (royzmanp@lafayette.edu)